Creating business professionals for the global marketplace

 Innovative Business Degree Programs

 The International School of Business made the Business Research Guide’s list of the nation’s 50 most innovative small college business departments.
-It’s an honor the school earned because of its unique business degree programs including the following:
+It’s an honor the school earned because of its unique business degree programs.
+ISB students experience small class sizes, a university-wide support network, and faculty that are approachable and willing to help prepare them for a rewarding career and fulfilling life.
+Additional advantages of the Finlandia BBA include:

 - The ISB curriculum teaches both the theoretical and practical aspects of business.